AxaFrance/oidc-client/packages/react/README.md

     authority_time_cache_wellknowurl_in_second: 60* 60, // Time to cache in second of openid wellknowurl, default is 1 hour
     monitor_session: PropTypes.boolean, // Add OpenId monitor session, default is false (more information https://openid.net/specs/openid-connect-session-1_0.html), if you need to set it to true consider https://infi.nl/nieuws/spa-necromancy/
     onLogoutFromAnotherTab: Function, // Optional, can be set to override the default behavior, this function is triggered when user with the same subject is logged out from another tab when session_monitor is active
-    onLogoutFromSameTab: Function // Optional, can be set to override the default behavior, this function is triggered when user is logged out from same tab when session_monitor is active
+    onLogoutFromSameTab: Function, // Optional, can be set to override the default behavior, this function is triggered when user is logged out from same tab when session_monitor is active
+    token_renew_mode: PropTypes.string // Optional, update tokens base on the selected token(s) lifetime: "access_token_or_id_token_invalid" (default), "access_token_invalid" , "id_token_invalid"
   }).isRequired
 };
 ```